Families and Teachers of 4th Grade Age Children:

 Research shows that children ages 9-11 (fourth grade) are at a unique developmental stage in their learning where they begin to understand how the world around them works in more concrete ways.
-What better way to learn about the world than by exploring Ebey's Landing National Historic Reserve?
+What better way to learn about the world than by exploring Ebey's Landing National Historical Reserve?

 1. Take a Walk!